OUR VISION & STORY

 Nambu was founded in 2018 and is headquartered in the farmlands just outside the town of Makhanda in the Eastern Cape, South Africa.
 From the initial pilot project, operations have expanded rapidly and continue to grow, including a second site in East London.

-Our facility is currently scaling up to process up to 100 tons of food and organic waste per month producing about 20 tons of protein rich BSF based livestock feed.
+Our East London facility can process up to 100 tons of food and organic waste per month, which would produce up to 20 tons of BSF protein-based livestock feed and organic fertilizer.

 Currently Nambu supplies local farmers with protein feed and the company is actively seeking to build partnerships across Southern Africa.
-To facilitate this and meet growing demand several pilot projects have already been initiated across the province to increase yield and shorten supply chains.
+To support this growth and increase supply, several pilot projects have already been launched across Southern Africa and the Middle East, helping boost yield and shorten supply chains.

 Nambu also engages in consulting and provides the supplies and training needed for anyone looking to start their own Black Soldier Fly feed operation.